AllenInstitute/AllenSDK/doc_template/brain_observatory_nwb.rst

 NWB file organization
 ---------------------

-Each NWB file is organized into six sections.
-These sections store acquired data ('acquisition'), stimulus data ('stimulus'), general metadata about the experiment ('general'), experiment organization ('epochs'), processed data ('processing') and a free-form area for storing analysis data ('analysis').
+Each NWB file is organized into seven sections.
+These sections store acquired data ('acquisition'), stimulus data ('stimulus'), general metadata about the experiment ('general'), experiment organization ('intervals'), processed data ('processing'), metadata about data types found in the NWB ('specifications'), and a free-form area for storing analysis data ('analysis').

 .. figure:: /_static/fig-1.png